Possible Problems After QIF Import

 Incorrect account balances

-If transactions in your account appear up to date, but the balances are incorrect - it's most likely the QIF file did not include an initial balance transfer as the first transaction for the account.
+If transactions in your account appear up to date, but the balances are incorrect - it's most likely the QIF file did not include an initial balance transfer as the first transaction in the account.

 To correct this, you can set the initial balance on your accounts in Moneydance manually.

-To do this, select then account, then navigate to Account -> Edit Account.
 You can then enter an amount in the Initial Balance field.
-This is detailed further within the 'Initial Balance' section.

 Foreign currency transfers with incorrect rates

-Unfortunately QIF files do not contain any currency or exchange rate information.
+Unfortunately, QIF files do not contain any currency or exchange rate information.

 Incorrect transaction dates

-The date format used in the QIF file is not necessarily the same as the date format that you have specified for display purposes.
+Please note that the date format used in the QIF file is not necessarily the same as the date format that you have specified for display purposes.

-Imported categories names include 'xxxx'
+Imported category names include "XXXX"

 Duplicated transfers -